Bennema is WEST's new senior lecturer in New Testament and Union's academic dean - an

 factual reporting let alone inspired Truth.

-and certainly not fit for a senior teaching position in what used to be
+and certainly not fit for one in a senior teaching position in what used to be

 an evangelical seminary.